-He believed that one could divide up a piece of matter an infinite number of times, that is, one never came up with a piece of matter that could not be further divided.
+Believed that one never came up with a piece of matter that could not be further divided.

 He suggested that everything in the world was made up of some combination of four elements: earth, fire, water, and air.

-The elements were acted upon by the two forces of gravity and levity.
+The elements were acted upon by the two forces: gravity and levity.

 Gravity was the tendency for earth and water to sink, and levity the tendency for air and fire to rise.